SiyabongaBayanda/HR-ANAYLYTICS-DASHBOARD/README.md

 - Attrition by Salary slab (Bar Chart)
 - Attrition trend by experience (Area Chart)
 - Attrition by job role & satisfaction (Horizontal Bar Chart)
-- Department-wise count (Funnel)
+- Department-wise count (Bar Chart)
 - Age group distribution (Column chart)

 ![HR Analytics Dashboard](HR_ANALYTICS_DASHBOARD.png)

 ## 🔍 Key Insights
-- The overall employee attrition rate is over 16%
+- The overall employee attrition stands at 16%, exceeding the industry benchmark of 10-15%.
-- Department with the highest attrition is Research & Development 55%
+- Research & Development accounted for approximately 55% of total employee attrition, making it the largest contributor to employee exits.
-- Laboratory Technician & Sales Executive job roles with the highest attrition 50%
+- Laboratory Technicians and Sales Executives accounted for a significant share of employee attrition.
 - 24-35 age group has the highest attrition
 - Employees with salary slab up to 5K have higher attrition

 ## 💡 Recommendations
 - Investigate Research & Development department due to high attrition
 - Review workload and overtime requirements
 - Improve career-development opportunities for all departments.